Longstone GAC: The 1990s

 Longstone Panel: Wilfred Rogers, Michael Haughian, Niall Rogers, Barry Kelly, Thomas McCartan, Shane Rogers, Denis Cotter (Capt.), Michael Curran, Brendan McDowell, Garry Rogers, Aquinas Haughian, Kieran Rooney, Hugh Trainor, John Trainor, Peter Trainor, Eugene Cunningham, Mark O'Reilly, Paddy Mallon, Joey Annett, Paul Trimble, Conleth Sloan, Liam Rooney, Martin Burden, Mark Murphy.

 In 1995, the club held its Féile 50 and was held over a two-week festival at the Longstone Hall and pitch.
 There was a lot that happened, with the annual sports, and an exhibition that was open for viewing throughout the fortnight.
 This was officially opened by Jack Boothman, the then President of the G.A.A., who also unveiled a commemorative plaque as well.
 There was also a quiz, hosted by UTV's Frank Mitchell.
 The tournament was a big success, being sponsored by Bank of Ireland.
 The eventual winners were An Ríocht.

 Over the next couple of years, the 'Stone were plying their trade in Division 2 but in 1998 they annexed the ACFL Division 2 title at Ballymartin where they defeated an Annaclone side who overcame Longstone in the two league games between the sides that year.
 Longstone ran out winners.

 The same year, an amalgamation of Longstone and Ballymartin reached the U-16 Championship final at Rostrevor but came up against a strong Mayobridge team, who contained a couple of players that would go on to greater things with club and county.

-In 1999, the club had its blackest day when big Ambrose was suddenly taken from us.
-His loss was huge and it took the club and community a long time to get over what happened.
-A true gentleman who lived for Longstone, he would never be forgotten by anyone who knew him.
+In 1999 Ambrose Rogers Sr. died from a heart attack, resulting in a huge loss for the team and club as he was remembered respectably and fondly by the Longstone community.
 In the same year, the club also lost two of its founder members, Tom Trainor and T. G. Burden.

-Mark Doran did the club and community proud when he gained an All-Ireland Minor winners medal in an exceptional team.
-He lined out in the championship at right half back and left corner back, playing an absolute stormer in the replayed Ulster final versus Donegal and the All-Ireland semi-final against Dublin at Navan.
+Mark Doran also gained an All-Ireland Minor winners medal in 1999.
+In the replayed Ulster final versus Donegal and the All-Ireland semi-final against Dublin at Navan, he played at right half back and left corner back.

 The same year the 'Stone were relegated to Division 2 after a brief stay in Division 1, losing out in the play-offs.